catdieval/user-workflow-and-user-stories/user-story-0.md

   - You can export the chart as PNG image to share with others or include in reports or presentations.
   - You can also go back to the previous steps to use different parameters and regenerate the chart.

-- [ ] The button of type "button" takes an onClick attribute which has handleClick as prop.
+- [ ] The StyledButton of type "button" takes an onClick attribute which has handleClick as prop.
 The text of the button is "Get started".